Kyfafyd/MirrorGAN/README.md

 <hr>

-*This repo is unofficial reproduction of paper [MirrorGAN: Learning Text-to-image Generation by Redescription](https://arxiv.org/abs/1903.05854)*
+*This repo is an unofficial reproduction of paper [MirrorGAN: Learning Text-to-image Generation by Redescription](https://arxiv.org/abs/1903.05854)*